Sport in Qatar: Basketball

 Basketball is an increasingly popular sport in Qatar.
 The sport is administered by the Qatar Basketball Federation (QBF).
 The QBF was established in 1964, but was only admitted into the FIBA Asia and the Organizing Committee of the GCC in 1979.

 Qatar's first basketball championship came in the 1995 GCC Youth Championship.
-The national basketball team won back-to-back bronze medals in the 2003 and 2005 editions of the Asian Basketball Championship and qualified for the 2006 FIBA World Championship.
-Qatar is also bidding for hosting rights for the 2023 FIBA World Championship.
+The national basketball team won back-to-back bronze medals in the 2003 and 2005 editions of the Asian Basketball Championship and qualified for the FIBA Basketball World Cup for the first time in 2006 held in Japan.
+Qatar will host the 2027 FIBA Basketball World Cup making Qatar the first FIBA Basketball World Cup in the Middle East or North Africa region.

 Club teams compete in the Qatari Basketball League, the top domestic basketball league in the country.
 Qatar's first women's basketball league was launched in 2012.

+On 28 April 2023, during a central board meeting in Manila, FIBA announced that Qatar will host the upcoming 2027 FIBA Basketball World Cup.
+The 2027 FIBA Basketball World Cup will be the 20th tournament of the FIBA Basketball World Cup for men's national basketball teams.
+The tournament will be the third to feature 32 teams.

+It will be the first FIBA Basketball World Cup to be held in the Arab world, and the third straight to be held in Asia after the 2019 tournament in China and the 2023 edition co-hosted by the Philippines, Japan, and Indonesia.
+Qatar will also be the second Muslim country to host after the 2010 edition in Turkey.

 Beach volleyball

 Qatar featured a men's national team in beach volleyball that competed at the 2018–2020 AVC Beach Volleyball Continental Cup.